operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/access-database.md

 ### Access MariaDB Database

-Execute below commands to connect with server and check for the newly created custom database (test-db)
+To access MariaDB database, you need to connect with server and check for newly created custom database, i.e (test-db).

+Follow the steps below to proceed.

-- Get MariaDB Server Instance podname by using command :
+**Step 1: Get MariaDB Server Instance podname.**

 ```execute
 kubectl get pods -n my-mariadb-operator-app
 ```

-Output:
+This should produce the output as below.

 ```
 NAME                                         READY   STATUS    RESTARTS   AGE